ebongocorra/recipe-finder/README.md

 ## Recipe Page

 Click on any recipe in the list and you will be directed to its '/recipe/' page.
-There you will find a photo of the recipe, a list of necessary ingredients, a ChatGPT generated list of instructions on how to make the recipe, and a label containing nutrition facts such as calorie, macronutrient, and micronutrient content.
+There you will find a photo of the recipe, a list of necessary ingredients, a ChatGPT generated list of instructions on how to make the recipe, and a label containing nutrition facts such as calorie and nutrient content.